browserengineering/book/book/scheduling.md

         browser.tabs[browser.active_tab].task_runner.run()
 ```

-Here I've chosen to only run tasks on the active tab.
-Now our browser
+Here I've chosen to only run tasks on the active tab, which means
-will not run scripts until after `load` has completed and the event
-loop comes around again.
+background tabs can't slow our browser down.

-This simple task runner now lets us save tasks for later and execute
+With this simple task runner, we can now save tasks and execute them
-when there's time.
-For example, right now, when loading a web page,
+later.
+For example, right now, when loading a web page, our browser
-our browser will download and run all scripts before doing its
+will download and run all scripts before doing its rendering steps.
-rendering steps.
 That makes pages slower to load.
-We can fix this by
+We can fix this by creating tasks for
-creating tasks for running scripts later.
+running scripts later:

 ``` {.python expected=False}
 class Tab: